dipsylala/Burp-Session-Token-Handler/README.md

 Retrieves a 'token' value from JSON response and uses that in ensuing x-access-token requests

-See the instructions at twelvesec for how to integrate it into your session checking
+See the instructions at twelvesec or https://www.gracefulsecurity.com/burp-macros-re-authentication/ for how to integrate it into your session checking